Kubernetes and Docker

 What is Docker?

-Docker is an open-source virtualisation technology known as containerization platform for software containers.
+Docker is an open-source virtualization technology known as a containerization platform for software containers.

 Docker introduces a simple way to construct, deploy and run containers on Linux machines.
 They now can run on Windows too.

 They build a hierarchy of images to compose and create brand new images.
 Docker has its own clustering solution for its containers known a the Swarm.

 It uses its own API.
 Docker’s Swarm provides a way to manage and maintain a large number of containers dispersed across several server clusters.

 To deploy containers in a cluster, its filtering and scheduling system enables the selection of optimal nodes.

 Docker is right now, the most popular container platform.
 Whereas, Kubernetes is the market leader and the standardized means of orchestrating containers and deploying distributed applications.

 So the real comparison can be amongst Kubernetes and Swarm, not Docker itself.
 That is the difference between docker and Kubernetes that most the people don’t get at the start.